astronomer/docs/astro/env-vars-astro.md

 :::

-## With Astro CLI
+## Manage environment variables locally

 You can use Astro CLI to set environment variables on Astro and your local Airflow environment.

-You can either use `.env` file to update environment variables on your local Airflow and Astro Deployment or manually add environment variables to your Deployment using Astro CLI commands `astro deployment variable create` and `astro deployment variable update`.

-### In your local Airflow environment

-If your environment variables contain sensitive information or credentials that you don’t want to expose in plain-text, ensure that your `.env` file is part of `.gitignore` when you deploy these changes to your code repository.
+If you're developing locally, the best way to manage environment variables is using your Astro project `.env` file.

-1. Go to your Astro project and open the `.env` file.
+1. Open your Astro project `.env` file.

 2. Use the following format to set your environment variables in the `.env` file: